Betty Lennox: WNBA career

-Lennox was selected by the Minnesota Lynx as the sixth overall pick in the 2000 WNBA Draft and later became the WNBA's Rookie of the Year in 2000.
-She was also the first Rookie to ever play in a WNBA All-Star Game that same year.
+Lennox was selected by the Minnesota Lynx as the sixth overall pick in the 2000 WNBA draft and later became the WNBA's Rookie of the Year in 2000.
+She was also the first rookie to ever play in a WNBA All-Star Game that same year.
 She also made the All-WNBA 2nd Team in 2000 as well.
 She broke her hip in 2001, and was originally told that her basketball career would be over after the injury.
 With the work ethic she learned as a child, she fought back from her injury to come back and continued to thrive as a player.

 On June 13, 2002, the Minnesota Lynx traded Lennox along with a 2003 first-round draft pick to the Miami Sol in exchange for Tamara Moore and a 2003 second-round draft pick.
-After the 2002 season ended, the Miami Sol folded and Lennox was selected by the Cleveland Rockers in the 2003 WNBA Dispersal draft.
-When the Rockers folded after the 2003 season ended, Lennox went through another Dispersal Draft before the 2004 season.
+After the 2002 season ended, the Miami Sol folded and Lennox was selected by the Cleveland Rockers in the dispersal draft.
+When the Rockers folded after the 2003 season ended, Lennox went through another dispersal draft before the 2004 season.
 This time, she was selected by the Seattle Storm.

 Playing alongside Sue Bird and Lauren Jackson, Lennox helped lead the Seattle Storm to the 2004 WNBA Championship against the Connecticut Sun, winning 2–1 in the series.
 She was named the Finals Most Valuable Player, averaging 22.3 points per game during the series en route to winning the award.
 In 2005 with the Seattle Storm, Lennox made her 200th career three-pointer.

 On February 6, 2008, Lennox was selected by the newly formed Atlanta Dream in the expansion draft.
 During the 2008 season with the Dream, Lennox averaged a career-high 17.5 points per game and scored a career-high 44 points against the Connecticut Sun.
 She was the Eastern Conference leading point scorer for the year.
 She reached the 3,000 point and 1,000 rebound milestones in the 2008 season as well.

 Lennox was acquired by the Los Angeles Sparks for the 2009 season as an unrestricted free agent to join forces with Candace Parker, Lisa Leslie and Tina Thompson.
 Lennox helped lead the Sparks to the Western Conference finals where they were one win shy of advancing to the 2009 WNBA Finals, losing 2–1 to the Phoenix Mercury who ended up being the champions.
 During the 2010 season, a left knee injury would sideline Lennox while playing with the Sparks for the remainder of the season after playing only 11 games.

 Lennox signed with the Tulsa Shock for the 2011 season, then waived before the start of the season, later re-signed for the remainder of the 2011 season, playing only 9 games.
 She would be sidelined for the later part of the season with a concussion.
 The 2011 season would be Lennox's last season in the WNBA before retiring.
 Lennox played a total of 12 seasons in the WNBA.